 We have over 10,000 resources in the library.
-These include fiction and non-fiction books, reference books, audiobooks, newspapers and magazines, DVDs, and networked PCs and laptops.
+These include fiction and non-fiction books, reference books, eBooks, newspapers and magazines.

 A Place to Read and Explore

-The Library occupies a central location within the school, and provides space for individuals, groups, and whole classes.
-Networked PCs, with internet access, are available in the Library, and can be booked in advance.
-Students need their planners to use a computer.
+The Library occupies a central location within the school, and provides space for individuals, groups and whole classes.

 Librarians – The original search engines

-The Library has two knowledgeable and helpful librarians: Ms Mount and Mrs Dutton.
-A librarian is always available to help with choosing a book, or with finding information in print or online.
-The librarians are assisted by a team of student library monitors.
+The Librarians are Dr Mount and Ms Potter, and are assisted by a team of student library monitors.
+There is always someone available to help with choosing a book, or with finding information in print or online.

 All staff and students automatically become members of the Library from their first day at Upper Shirley High School.

-Students can borrow up to four books and one DVD for three weeks.
-There is no charge for borrowing books or DVDs.
-A fine is charged for DVDs that are returned late.
-Students need parental permission to borrow DVDs.
+Students can borrow up to three books for three weeks.
+There is no charge for borrowing books.

 Users of the Library are asked to respect the space in which they are working, to be considerate to other users, to eat and drink elsewhere and to leave coats on the hooks outside.